Creamy Hot Stove-Top Crab Dip for the Oven-Less

 Maybe it’s time to really duke it out between my stovetop crab dip recipe and other oven baked crab dips.
 I’m even willing to put my boxing gloves on and jump in the ring to take on all my *friendly* neighbors who think they have the best crab dip in town.
 “Now!
 Now!” you say.
 Let’s not get violent.
 It’s just a crab dip recipe for gawd’s sake.
 But when it comes to a hot crab dip contest, a little healthy dose of friendly competition certainly doesn’t hurt.
 That’s right….schmack!

 Slowly brown onions and add crab meat.
 Extra touches of fresh parmesan cheese, fresh lemon juice and mayo make this extra special.

-Stove Top Recipe for Crab Dip Loaded with Flavor
+Secret for Stove Top Recipe for Crab Dip

 Why is stove top crab dip so good?
 Simply said, it’s the browning of the onions and crabmeat.
 Slowly cooking the onions to a caramel and then adding the crab meat creates a deadly combination of flavor that can’t be duplicated in the oven.
 That’s it.
 It’s not rocket science to imagine the flavors of the browned onions and lump crab meat.
 Add a few pleasant dollops of mayo and fresh parmesan cheese, you’ve got yourself a quick and easy stovetop dip to feed to the hungry masses.
 They’ll applaud you till the last bit of rich decadance is swiped off the bowl.